michaelshiloh/IMInTheWorld/homework.md

 Your proposal might consist of pictures, sketches, or other media, and a written description of at least 1 page

+Your proposal should be put on Github.
+You can make a repository for this class and then put the final project in a folder called "finalProject".
+Only one of you in each team needs to do this.
+Send me a link to your repository.

 You will work in groups:
 - Group A: Liza, Aadhar, Mbebo
 - Group B: Daniel, Adit